LoneKP/LoneKP/content/blog/people-are-brainstorming-around-the-world.md

 &nbsp;

-Unfortunately I don't speak Korean, but luckily Youtube can translate automatically.
-This is a really nice walkthrough of how to use Brainstormer:
+Unfortunately I don't understand Korean, but luckily Youtube can help with translating.
+This video gives a few examples of how brainstorming can solve problems in new and diverse ways.
+It also shows how to do exactly that in Brainstormer:

 &nbsp;